combax/From-Data-to-Justice/README.md

 ### Machine Learning

-- Here we levrage power of Python to train model as displayed in **pythonnotebookhere** to create algorithms to predict Offender Age and Offender Sex.
+- Here we levrage power of Python to train model as displayed in **notebook.ipynb** to create algorithms to predict Offender Age and Offender Sex.
 - Due to **complex nature** of data and **categorical columns having small unique patterns** with some with high cardinality using linear methods was discarded.
 - Tree based methods like decision trees, XGBoost and Random forests are more viable.